How Does Ed-Tech Personalize Learning: The Ultimate Guide

 Delivery & Monitoring: Content is delivered, and real-time performance data continuously updates the learner model.

 This cycle repeats continuously, meaning the personalized curriculum is never static.
-A student who suddenly masters a previously weak concept will find the path accelerating immediately no waiting for a weekly test to unlock new content.
+A student who suddenly masters a previously weak concept will find the path accelerating immediately, without waiting for a weekly test to unlock new content.

 Data & Statistics: The Evidence for Ed-Tech Personalization